tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-mac-quickstart.md

 ## Step 1: Set up a database for your OSM data

 You need to create a database with PostGIS enabled for the OpenStreetMap data.
-Run the following commands in the Terminal only if you have PostGIS v1.5 installed:
+First, create a database named 'osm' by running the following command in the Terminal:

-    psql -U postgres -c "create database osm;" psql -U postgres -d osm -f /usr/local/pgsql-9.1/share/contrib/postgis-1.5/postgis.sql psql -U postgres -d osm -f /usr/local/pgsql-9.1/share/contrib/postgis-1.5/spatial_ref_sys.sql
+    psql -U postgres -c "create database osm;"

-NOTE: If you have installed PostGIS v2.0 run the following command instead:
+Then, if you installed __PostGIS 2.0__, enable it on your new database by running the following command:

-	psql -U postgres -d osm -c "CREATE EXTENSION postgis"
+    psql -U postgres -d osm -c "CREATE EXTENSION postgis;"

+Otherwise if you have __PostGIS 1.5__, enable it on the database by running these commands instead:

+    psql -U postgres -d osm -f /usr/local/pgsql-9.1/share/contrib/postgis-1.5/postgis.sql psql -U postgres -d osm -f /usr/local/pgsql-9.1/share/contrib/postgis-1.5/spatial_ref_sys.sql

 Also, some postgis versions may lack an important projection file in the `spatial_ref_sys` table.
 So, run the below command as well (but do not worry if you get an error that says "duplicate key value", just ignore that as it means you already have the proper projection):